rabahZebiri/Programming-exercices-basics/README.md

 # Programming-exercices-basics
-These exercices are popular exercises that we use to see at the university exercises and also in the interviews.
+These exercises were once common in university exercices and interviews.